Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ### List Revisions of Multiple Configuration Settings

-List all revision of a configuration settings by calling listRevisions.
+List all revision of a configuration settings by calling `listRevisions`.
 ```Java
 String key = "revisionKey";
 String Key2 = "newRevisionKey";